Qtom-99/ERVscanner/README.md

 ```
 - -s: A file name of sample list `<SAMPLE_LIST>`
 - -d: A path to data. `<DATA_PATH>` This path should be the same as the path given in `preprocess.sh`.
-- -p: Threthold for filtering loci.
+- -m: Threthold for filtering loci.
 The fraction of consistent insertion contents and directions in merged dataset. default: 0.7

 Run `genotype_ins.sh`.
 This process can be manually parallelized.